Excidion/reproML/README.md

 │   └── processed      <- The data sets used for modeling │
 ├── docs               <- Project documentation
-│   ├── code/          <- Automatically generated code documentation.
-│   ├── notebooks/     <- Your most polished notebooks, integrated into the docs │   ├── index.md       <- Landing page, describe the project and team
+│   ├── index.md       <- Landing page, describe the project and team.
-│   ├── context.md     <- Document context and goals
+│   ├── context.md     <- Document context and goals.
-│   ├── model.md       <- Document modeling from data to ML
+│   ├── model.md       <- Document modeling from data to ML.
-│   └── structure.md   <- Document tools and technical organization
+│   ├── notebooks/     <- Your most polished notebooks, integrated into the docs │   ├── code/          <- Automatically generated code documentation │   └── structure.md   <- Document tools and technical organization.
 │
 ├── models             <- Trained and serialized models and other artifacts │   └── logs           <- Logfiles from training and prediction